 This week, the lawyer who is working on the cases of myself and the nine other women who were arrested in January this year for staging a protest against Geert Wilders got in touch with some news.
 He let us know that the the public prosecutor had confirmed in an email that our cases had been dismissed on the grounds that our arrests had been unlawful.
 I’ve added an English language translation of the press release he drafted together with us below.
 Please feel free to spread it as you see fit.
 This outcome important for a number of reasons…

 It means not only that the police were out of line when they ordered us to identify ourselves and arrested us.
 It also means that when the mayor (Mirjam Salet) defended the police action, her statements were in conflict with the law.
 More importantly, it means that the minister of Justice (Ard van der Steur, VVD) was wrong when he told Parliament that our arrests were justified.
-He misled the parliament, he clearly misunderstands how freedom of speech and the right to demonstrate work, and he is failing to do the job of making sure the actions of police and mayors are in accordance with the law.
+Personally, I have some concerns about what this means for freedom of speech and the right to demonstrate.
+It also raises some questions for me about the extent to which Parliament is doing the job of making sure the actions of police and mayors are in accordance with the law.

 Why won’t the national news report on this?
 Because the prosecutor’s office is stalling the story by refusing to give a public confirmation to the press.
-The national news channel, NOS, told us they didn’t run their item precisely for this reason.
+The national news channel, NOS, told us they didn’t run the item they made about this even because of the delay in the confirmation by the public prosecutor.
 In the meantime, we have urged the opposition parties who raised the issue with the minister earlier this year to follow this matter up.
-It is especially urgent given the recent events in Rotterdam where we saw the anti-racist protesters’ rights to demonstrate against Zwarte Piet also being infringed upon by police.
+It’s especially urgent given the recent events in Rotterdam where we also saw the anti-racist protesters’ rights to demonstrate against Zwarte Piet also being infringed upon by police.

 Public prosecutor: protesters against Wilders unlawfully arrested